jfcloutier/karma_system/design_notes/plans.md

 To initiate or teminate a more experience, a CA's plan would direct its umwelt to initiate or to terminate a compared, count experience.

 To persist a more experience, a CA's plan would direct its umwelt CAs to persist both compared counts.

-#### Impacting a coincide experience

-A `coincide` experience captures the fact that two or more umwelt experiences are consistently observed together.

-A coincide experience can be intentionally initiated by initiating all missing co-occuring umwelt experiences.

-A coincide experience be persisted by persisting all the co-occuring umwelt experiences.

-A coincide experience be terminated by terminating any of the co-occuring umwelt experiences.

 #### Impacting a trend experience